-Establishment and review of numerical goals for Indian employment generally employ on its work force during any year that the employer or any of its employees are located or engaged in work within Cherokee Nation Indian Country.
+Establishment and review of numerical goals for Indian employment generally

+A. The TERO may establish the minimum number of Indians each employer must employ on its work force during any year that the employer or any of its employees are located or engaged in work within Cherokee Nation Indian Country.
 Numerical goals may be set for each craft, skill, job classification, etc., used by the employer and shall include, but not be limited to, administrative, supervisory and professional categories.
 The goals shall be expressed in terms of man-hours worked by the employer's work force in the job classification involved.